Houston Rhinoplasty (Nose Job)

 At Lift Plastic Surgery in Houston, Patients Receive Personalized Treatment Plans

 Drs.
 Patel and Truong know that every patient is unique, which is why they create custom-tailored nose-reshaping surgical treatment plans for each of their patients.
-As rhinoplasty specialists, Dr. Tuan Truong and Dr. Shitel Patel customize these surgical treatment plans to address a variety of issues, including any of the patient’s ethnic-specific goals.
+Dr. Tuan Truong and Dr. Shitel Patel customize these surgical treatment plans to address a variety of issues, including any of the patient’s ethnic-specific goals.

 While creating a surgical treatment plan, Dr. Patel and Dr. Truong must take the other features of the patient’s face into consideration.
 This is a vital aspect of treatment plan creation because balancing facial proportions and scale is crucial to ensuring the patient receives a harmonious result.

 Preparing for Nose-Reshaping Surgery in Houston: The Initial Consultation

 The first step in determining if an individual is a good candidate for nose-reshaping surgery is to schedule an initial consultation with one of the surgeons at Lift Plastic Surgery in Houston.
 During this consultation, patients need to provide the surgeon with their medical history.
 This information must include herbal supplements, vitamins and medications (both prescription and over-the-counter) that he or she is currently taking, chronic health conditions (e.g., diabetes, hypertension) as well as all previous surgical procedures and nasal obstructions.

 The surgeon wants to know what the patient would like to accomplish with a Houston nose-reshaping procedure.

 A Physical Examination